ianderrington/genai/docs/Understanding/agents/rag.md

 ## Multimodal Rag
 Natural-language lookup with RAG can be improved by allowing other modalities, such as tables and images, at the same time.
-There are several ways that this may be accomplished as described in[Langchain's multi modal rag](https://blog.langchain.dev/semi-structured-multi-modal-rag/):
+There are several ways that this may be accomplished as described in [Langchain's multi modal rag](https://blog.langchain.dev/semi-structured-multi-modal-rag/):

     Option 1:

     Use multimodal embeddings (such as CLIP) to embed images and text Retrieve both using similarity search
     Pass raw images and text chunks to a multimodal LLM for answer synthesis

     Option 2:

     Use a multimodal LLM (such as GPT4-V, LLaVA, or FUYU-8b) to produce text summaries from images Embed and retrieve text
     Pass text chunks to an LLM for answer synthesis

     Option 3:

     Use a multimodal LLM (such as GPT4-V, LLaVA, or FUYU-8b) to produce text summaries from images Embed and retrieve image summaries with a reference to the raw image Pass raw images and text chunks to a multimodal LLM for answer synthesis

 * **Multi-Modal:** This approach is used for RAG on a substack that has many images of densely packed tables, graphs.
 [Here](https://github.com/langchain-ai/langchain/blob/master/cookbook/Multi_modal_RAG.ipynb) is an example implementation, and [Here](https://github.com/langchain-ai/langchain/blob/master/cookbook/Semi_structured_multi_modal_RAG_LLaMA2.ipynb) is one that works with private data.